2022 WINNER of the Shenggang Liu Education Foundation Zhenyi Wang award for Excellence in IRMMW-THz

 2. Two endorsement letters by senior scientists, excluding the candidate’s former research advisors.

 3. A short curriculum vitae of the candidate (maximum 2 pages).

 4. A list of relevant publications.

 5. Copies of, or links to the 3 most relevant papers published, or accepted for publication.

-The applicant's entire publication record will be considered; however, strong emphasis will be placed on publications that originate after the applicant has moved to an independent research position.
+The applicant’s entire publication record will be considered; however, strong emphasis will be placed on publications that originate after the applicant has moved to an independent research position.
 The deadline for submitting applications each year is April 30th.
+For example the 2023 award nominations are due no later than April 30, 2022.
 The closing date will be strictly observed.